 Video of the Day

-Width of the Stand
+Width of the stand

-Location of the Tree Stand
+Location of the Christmas tree stand

 The Christmas tree stand needs to have solid contact with the floor for stability.
 If you have a deep carpet in the room where you want to put your tree, put a sturdy piece of plywood under the stand (the tree skirt will cover it if you cut the board down to size).